-Measures may include
+Measures may include:

-treatment of the crop, field, or place of production

-- restriction of the composition of a consignment so that it is composed of plants belonging to resistant or less susceptible species - growing plants under specially protected conditions (glasshouse, isolation)

-harvesting of plants at a certain age or a specified time of year production in a certification scheme.
+- treatment of the crop, field, or place of production - restriction of the composition of a consignment so that it is composed of plants belonging to resistant or less susceptible species - growing plants under specially protected conditions (glasshouse, isolation) - harvesting of plants at a certain age or a specified time of year - production in a certification scheme.
 An officially monitored plant production scheme usually involves a number of carefully controlled generations, beginning with nuclear stock plants of high health status.
-It may be specified that the plants be derived from plants within a limited number of generations.

-Measures may be applied to reduce the probability that LMOs (or genetic material from LMOs) that pose a phytosanitary risk could be in other crops.
-These include:
+It may be specified that the plants be derived from plants within a limited number of generations. - S2 Measures may be applied to reduce the probability that LMOs (or genetic material from LMOs) that pose a phytosanitary risk could be in other crops.
+These include: - management systems (e.g. buffer zones, refugia) - management of trait expression - control of reproductive ability (e.g. male sterility) - control of alternative hosts.

-- management systems (e.g. buffer zones, refugia) - management of trait expression - control of reproductive ability (e.g. male sterility) - control of alternative hosts. - 3.4.3 Options ensuring that the area, place or site of production or crop is free from the pest - Measures may include:
+3.4.3 Options ensuring that the area, place or site of production or crop is free from the pest

-pest-free area requirements for pest-free area status are described in ISPM No. 4:

-Requirements for the establishment of pest free area
+Measures may include:

-requirements are - pest-free place of production or pest-free production site requirements are described in ISPM No. 10: Requirements for the establishment of pest free places of production and pest-free production sites - inspection of crop to confirm pest freedom.
+- pest-free area requirements for pest-free area status are described in ISPM 4:1995 - pest-free place of production or pest-free production site requirements are described in ISPM 10:1999 - inspection of crop to confirm pest freedom.